-COSIA has developed a planning framework that helps define Members’ collective priorities and highlights a path forward based on COSIA’s vision, “to enable responsible and sustainable growth of Canada’s oil sands while delivering accelerated improvement in environmental performance through collaborative action and innovation”.
+COSIA is an alliance of Canada's largest oil sands producers.
+COSIA has developed a planning framework that helps define the membership's collective priorities and highlights a path forward based on COSIA’s vision, “to enable responsible and sustainable growth of Canada’s oil sands while delivering accelerated improvement in environmental performance through collaborative action and innovation”.

 Positioned below COSIA’s Vision, these bold multi-decadal statements aim to communicate the Members’ ambition and direction for each of the four Environmental Priority Areas (EPAs).
 The EPAs of Land, Water, Tailings and Greenhouse Gases define the core areas of focus for accelerating environmental performance improvement.

 Below the Aspirations lie quantitative time bound Performance Goals that provide a way to measure improvements in environmental performance.